ActewAGL New South Wales Plans & Prices (July 2026)

 In New South Wales, the average electricity usage rate is approximately 28.5c/kWh with an average daily supply charge of $1.05.
 The estimated average annual household bill is approximately $1,450.

-ActewAGL's rates (approximately 24.5c/kWh on average) should be assessed against the current NSW market and the AER Default Market Offer reference price.
+ActewAGL's rates (from 30.7c/kWh on its cheapest NSW single-rate plan) should be assessed against the current NSW market and the AER Default Market Offer reference price.
 Plans below the reference price typically offer savings compared to the default standing offer.

 Pros